Mohamed Ramadan (actor and singer): Biography

-Acting
+Acting career

-Mohamed Ramadan began acting during school.
-He has received the award for greatest nationwide talent three times consecutively – an unprecedented achievement.
-He started his career with small roles in TV series like The Cindrella, until he had his big break in Yousry Nasrallah's Ehky Ya Sharazad (Tell me, Shahrazad).
-He then went on to star in films produced by the Egyptian producers Mohamed and Ahmed El Sobky, which made him one of the most valuable actors in the Middle East.
-Mohamed Ramadan is perhaps the only Egyptian actor to have been praised by the performer Omar Sharif, who stated that he had chosen Mohamed to perpetuate his acting legacy.
+Mohamed Ramadan began acting during school being a part of theatre team of El Saidya highschool and won the Best Young Talent award at his school, Saeedeya Military High School, for two consecutive years—an achievement that was a first in the school’s history.
+He started his career with small roles in TV series like The Cindrella, until he had his big break in Yousry Nasrallah's Scheherazade, Tell Me a Story.
+He then went on to star in films that have been criticised for violence such as The German (2012), Lion heart (2013), Abdu Mota (2014) which made him one of the most valuable actors in the Middle East.
+Mohamed Ramadan was praised by Jean-Claude Van Damme and Oscar nominee and golden globe winner Omar Sharif, who stated that Mohamed would perpetuate his acting legacy.